Covid Vaccination Rate Quadruples in Quebec After Requiring Proof to Buy Alcohol and Marijuana | World

 Tax for unvaccinated

-On Tuesday (11), Quebec Prime Minister François Legault said he intends to force adults who refuse to take Covid-19 vaccines to pay an additional tax that would be called a “health contribution”.
+On Tuesday (11), the Prime Minister of Quebec, François Legault, said he will levy a tax on adults who refuse to take vaccines against Covid-19, which would be called a “health contribution”.

 Legault said the details of the proposal are still being finalized, but it will not apply to those who cannot be vaccinated for medical reasons.
 The prime minister said that unvaccinated people harm others, so they must pay the contribution.